TanHongIT/tanhongit/README.md

 ### ✏️ My Blog

-I have created this website with the aim of sharing all knowledge and lessons that I have gone through and reviewing useful software for everyone.
+I have created this website to share all the knowledge and lessons I have gone through and review helpful software for everyone.

 My primary blog: <a title="tanhongit" target="_blank" href="https://tanhongit.com"><img height="18px" src="https://tanhongit.com/storage/2020/04/favicon-tanhongit.png"/> Tanhongit.com</a>

 (🔭 Old blog: <a title="tanhongit" target="_blank" href="https://tanhongit.net">Tanhongit.net</a>)

 <br>
-🌐 Please <a title="tanhongit" target="_blank" href="https://tanhong.bio.link/">see all my social at here 💬</a>.
+👉 Please <a title="tanhongit" target="_blank" href="https://tanhong.bio.link/">see all my social at here 🌐</a>.

 ## ***📊 GitHub Profile Stats***